- Data Manipulation

 the primary key must match.
 Feel free to use a multi-column primary key.

 - Delete rows — Delete rows matching the criteria from the destination table before importing the data.
+Using this option makes sense when incremental is switched on.

 Important: Multiple Output Mappings can be created for your transformation.